zhitnikr/node-mini-sprint/readme.md

   - `npm install`
   - `npm start` or `nodemon`
   - Your server will run, but it will not respond to requests correctly until you write the appropriate code.

+**Important Note**: After each step, **commit and push** your current progress.
+You'll notice in the later steps (Step 2 and onward), you are told to check out new branches.
+For pushing the work done on those branches, rather than `git push origin master`, you'll need to run `git push origin branchName`.

 ---
 ## Step 1: Raw Node